goeland86/Refactor/README.md

-# ReFactor
+# Refactor
 Simplified Recore and Replicape board image generation toolset, based on Armbian for Recore or Ubuntu images from RCN for beaglebone.

-The starting point for ReFactor is the Ubuntu console image, details are in the wiki here: http://wiki.thing-printer.com/index.php?title=ReFactor
+The starting point for Refactor is the Ubuntu console image, details are in the wiki here: http://wiki.thing-printer.com/index.php?title=ReFactor

 ReFactor is a build-tool to install a printer's Firmware (at the moment Klipper), a printer control interface (OctoPrint), a touch-screen interface (Toggle w/ OctoPrint) and a few miscellaneous items (webcam streamer, network file share for gcode file uploads, etc.).